-The gemstones emerald, aquamarine, morganite and heliodor, despite their different, respective green, blue, pink and golden-yellow colors, have one thing in common: All are varieties of the mineral beryl.
+Beryl colors are varied and include aquamarine, morganite and heliodor, despite their different, respective blue, pink and golden-yellow colors.

 Beryl, or beryllium aluminum silicate, is a cyclosilicate (ring silicate) that crystallizes in the hexagonal system, usually as six-sided, short-to-long prisms with distinctive flat or modified-flat terminations.
 Strong atomic bonding provides beryl with a substantial Mohs hardness of 7.5-8.0, which suits it well for gem uses.